dart-lang/site-www/src/content/language/keywords.md

 {% endtablerow %}
 </table>

-{{ckw}} These keywords can be used as an identifier
+{{ckw}} This keyword can be used as an identifier
         depending on **context**.

-{{bii}} These keywords can't be used as class names, type names,
+{{bii}} This keyword can't be used as the name of a type
+        (a class, a mixin, an enum, an extension type, or a type alias), the name of an extension, or as an import prefix.
-        or import prefixes.
-They can be used as identifiers in all other circumstances.
+        It can be used as an identifier in all other circumstances.